fenago/data-science/lab_guides/Lab_6.md

 The following steps will help you accomplish the task:

-1. Open your Colab notebook and continue from where *Exercise 6.05*, *Creating a Classification Model for Computing Evaluation Metrics*, stopped.
+1. Open your Jupyter notebook and continue from where *Exercise 6.05*, *Creating a Classification Model for Computing Evaluation Metrics*, stopped.